 (Below) SongTrees performed two concerts conducted by David Knotts at an exciting large-scale event which marked the arrival of the Final 2012 Olympic Torch Relay in Guildford, Surrey:

 SongTrees was an NHS South East Regional Finalist for the Mental Health and Wellbeing Awards and a Case Study Project for ‘Every Contribution Matters’, the VCS Contribution to the Enjoy and Achieve Outcome for the Children and Young People’s Plan.

 Supporters have included the Big Lottery, Chances 4 Change, Department for Education and Skills, European Cultural Parliament and The Wates Foundation.

-SongTrees has worked closely with eminent partners including The Royal Academy of Music, Junior Academy; Cranleigh School; Kuumba, Oxford XXI, Youth Music and the NGS (National Gardens Scheme), for whom SongTrees promotes charity concerts in its fully refurbished 16th-century concert facilities and landscaped gardens:
+SongTrees has worked closely with eminent partners including The Royal Academy of Music, Primary, Junior and Senior Academy; Cranleigh School; Kuumba, Oxford XXI, Youth Music and the NGS (National Gardens Scheme), for whom SongTrees promotes charity concerts in its fully refurbished 16th-century concert facilities and landscaped gardens: